 Governmental funds include all activities that provide general governmental services that are not business-type activities.
 Governmental funds can include the General Fund, special revenue funds, debt service funds, capital project funds, and permanent funds.
-The School District's major funds are the General Fund, which is the primary operating fund because it accounts for all financial resources used to provide government services other than those specifically assigned to another fund, and the 2018 Capital Projects Fund, which is used to record bond proceeds or other revenue and the disbursement of invoices specifically designed for acquiring new capital assets.
+The School District's major funds are the General Fund, which is the primary operating fund because it accounts for all financial resources used to provide government services other than those specifically assigned to another fund, and the 2018 Capital Projects Fund and the 2021 Capital Projects Fund, which are both used to record bond proceeds or other revenue and the disbursement of invoices specifically designed for acquiring new capital assets.